 In which case, this Ritani Reserve diamond might be just what you're looking for.
 Consider taking advantage of Ritani's in-store preview program and see it alongside the French Set Halo setting.
 At the same time, a diamond with tighter proportions will produce even better light performance.
 Let me know if you'd like help searching for better options.
 Our Diamond Concierge Service is absolutely free and easy to use.

 If you think that your preferences might be similar to mine, then adhere to these proportions:

-The pavilion angle of 40.6 - 40.9 degrees is going to produce the highest volume of light return.
-While a crown angle between 34.3 - 35.0 degrees produces a virtual balance of brilliance and dispersion.
+In the first place, a pavilion angle of 40.6 - 40.9 degrees is going to produce the highest volume of light return.
+At the same time, a crown angle between 34.3 - 35.0 degrees will produce a virtual balance of brilliance and dispersion.

 Both the Anita Setting by Brian Gavin & the French Set Halo by Ritani are beautiful rings in their own right.
-The craftsmanship of both designers is top notch, and both rings offer great value.
-However I dare to say that the Anita Halo setting by Brian Gavin is more to my liking.
+In my experience, both both designers provide top-notch craftsmanship and both rings offer great value.
+However, I dare to say that the Anita Halo setting by Brian Gavin is more to my liking.

-Notice how the pattern of light reflecting throughout the diamond is more even.
-The pattern of green color reflecting throughout the diamond is also more even.
 Not surprisingly, the proportions of this super ideal cut diamond are within my preferred range.
 It's also cut to a higher degree of optical precision, which means brighter and more intense sparkle.
 Which is why I choose this 1.01 carat, H-color, VS-2 clarity, Brian Gavin Signature round diamond over the Ritani.
-It’s going to look amazing in the Anita Halo setting!
+Consequently, it's going to look absolutely amazing in the Anita Halo setting!